How To Take Probiotics

 The easy answer?
 The best time to take probiotics is whenever you’ll remember them!

-Bio-K+ capsules are enteric coated so they bypass the acidic stomach environment and since they aren’t being absorbed into your bloodstream, you don’t need food to aid in absorption the way you do with most vitamins and minerals.
+Bio-K+ capsules have a targeted-release technology, they bypass the acidic stomach environment and since they aren’t being absorbed into your bloodstream, you don’t need food to aid in absorption the way you do with most vitamins and minerals.

+So, do you need to take a probiotic with an antibiotic?
 The only exception to this rule is when you take antibiotics.
-You want to wait two hours after your antibiotic dose before you take probiotics to help preserve the efficacy of your probiotics; in addition, continue to take your probiotics for at least five days after your antibiotic course is over to decrease your risk of side effects of antibiotic use.
+When taking probiotics with antibiotics, you’ll want to wait two hours after your antibiotic dose before you take probiotics to help preserve the efficacy of your probiotics; in addition, continue to take your probiotics for at least five days after your antibiotic course is over to decrease your risk of side effects of antibiotic use.

 Probiotics for life